Learning Together Following Jesus

 Children with additional needs are included in whole class lessons and teachers provide scaffolding and relevant support as necessary.
 For those children who are working outside of the year group curriculum, individual learning activities are provided to ensure their progress.

-Children perform well in mathematics.
-The children demonstrate a quick recall of facts and procedures.
-This includes the recollection of the times table, which enables them to become confident, fluent mathematicians.
-They develop the ability to recognise relationships and make connections in maths lessons.
-Mathematical concepts or skills are mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.
-Children show a high level of pride in the presentation and understanding of the work they do.
+Children have high expectations in their maths learning and achieve their aspirational targets set for them.
+Children can demonstrate a quick recall of facts and procedures.
+This includes the recollection of the times table.
+All children have the chance to develop the ability to recognise relationships and make connections in maths lessons.
+Children are able to show mastery in mathematical concepts or skills by showing it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.
+Children show a high level of pride in the presentation and understanding of the work.